 They even have a giant Angel Moroni statue to go on top of the ship, which looks more like a Hong Kong temple in the round than any ship featured in the show so far (though comparisons to Arthur C. Clarke’s Rama wouldn’t be far off).

-Now like I said, I’d try to keep things free of spoilers as much as possible, and I don’t think that simply stating the existence of a Mormon spaceship that doesn’t have any further bearing on the plot is really a spoiler.
+Now like I said, I’d try to keep things free of spoilers as much as possible, and I don’t think that simply stating the existence of a Mormon spaceship is a spoiler.
 I’d also like to mention that no matter what else I say about the accuracy of this show’s portrayal of Space Mormons, I have no complaints at all about the show and think it’s great.
 Also, if you’re Mormon and stop watching it as a result of the approximately 10-second sex scene towards the middle of episode 1, you’re really missing out on some great sci-fi and there aren’t anymore scenes like that in the rest of the season.

 Having said that, this is where I’d like to divert from the show proper to its depiction of Mormonism, not just the characters but doctrines as well.
 There are actually some very interesting implications here that the show either doesn’t consider or does but only in the deep background.